eonist/eonist.github.io/_posts/2018-05-23-Swift-tricks.md

 ### 7. String enum's
-No need to hard code the string, as long as the enum type is string, the name is auto converted to string when you call rawValue
+No need to hard code the string, as long as the enum type is string 👌, the name is auto converted to string when you call rawValue
 ```swift
 enum CellType:String{
    case primary,secondary,tierary